The-Back-Room/The-Back-Room.github.io/docs/apps/yt-music-menu-player.md

 {: .important }
 > {: .opaque }
-> This app is designed to be bare minimal and run in your system tray.
-As such there is no context menu or navigation buttons.
-To close the app, stop any playing music and use the keyboard shortcut `Command+X` or `Control+X` depending on your platform.
+> To close the app, stop any playing music and use the keyboard shortcut `Command+X` or `Control+X` depending on your platform.

 YT Music Player
 ===============================